 Sizzle and Smoke

-Mosaic Mentoring of North Alabama and the Morgan County Sheriff’s Posse have teamed up to offer Alabama's first triple steak cookoff, a Steak Cookoff Association (SCA)-sanctioned event.
-Anyone can take their skills to the grill and enter the competition as long as they are members of the SCA.
-Local businesses, organizations and weekend grillers are encouraged to register to compete.
+Mosaic Mentoring of North Alabama is excited to offer Alabama's only triple steak cookoff, a Steak Cookoff Association (SCA)-sanctioned event.
+Sizzle and Smoke is a two-day competition where anyone can take their skills to the grill and enter the competition as long as they are members of the SCA.
 Membership to SCA is $40 to join and allows members to cook in as many steak events taking place anywhere in the United States.

 Red Bay Founder's Fest